lazerous42/Ascension-of-the-Technomancer/README.md

 ** Have an idea or useful tweak, pull requests are welcome and will be reviewed.

 ChangeLog
+- Config ~ Disabled EIO Farming station in favor of the Agricraft one
+- Config ~ Sorted Loot Tables.zs
+- Config ~ Added a rew more items to ChocolateQuest chests
+- Config ~ Cleanup BiomeGroups.cfg
+- Added ~ FairyLights
+- Config ~ Corrected minable gasses list for Adv Rocketry
+- Config ~ Changed list of vacuum tolerant entities and low pressure spawn tables (Adv Rocketry doesn't recognize MoC or CoFH entity names)
+- Config ~ Corrected typos in Adv Rocketry asteroid definitions
+- Config ~ Added custom loot table for Roguelike dungeons to make them worthwhile
+- Config ~ Disabled global spawn tick spacing in favor of a larger creature type interval
+- Config ~ Removed Fancy Block Particles, crash with Malisis doors being broken.
+- Config ~ Allow for chunk purging in Overworld, Nether, and End
+- Config ~ Minor guide changes for increasing performance + renamed a page
+- Added ~ Add Blur, Chunk Animator, Dynamic Surroundings, and NOVA for more Blood Magic goodness
+- BugFix ~ Fluid Converters mod to "oredict" fluids.
+This is being used to fix RotaryCraft converting GT lubricant into it's own (which doesn't work for GT machines)
+- Config ~ Default minimal key bindings will now be shipped/applied on clients with no options.txt file found
+- BugFix ~ Removed misplaced customthings folder
+- BugFix ~ Added script to convert Moar Signs oak sign into vanilla sign and back
+- Config ~ More dungeon loot, more chance cube (are you feeling lucky?)
+- Config ~ Gregified Project Red recipes
+- Added ~ Added aesthetic mods: Railcraft Cosmetics, Dynamic Dynamos, and Barkifier
+- Config ~ Added guide hint for twilight key
+- Config ~ Shadow ore spawns only in Twilight and Deep Dark (to avoid retrogen), Dimensional shards can spawn in deep dark
+- Config ~ Deep Dark portal can now be found as rare chest loot
+- BugFix ~ Fixed saw->treated stick recipes to work with middle column of crafting grid
+- Config ~ Added some Recurrent Complex structures
+- Config ~ Updated mob spawn tables to add more mobs to Aether and Twilight
+- Config ~ more uses for shadow metal in Blood Magic and Lycanites
+- Config ~  More chocolateQuest chest loot
+- Config ~  Unversioned MineMenu data folder (so I stop overwriting your custom menu entries)
+- Config ~  Created loot tables for ChocolateQuest dungeons
+- Config ~  Added oregen for shadow metal
+- Config ~  Corrected oregen for magma blocks in nether/land of darkness
+- Config ~  Spawn table updates for Twilight and Aether to fill in the gaps after the removal of dungeon mobs

+-- Version 5.4.0 (Return From the Abyss Update)
+- Added ~ Chocolate Quest
+- Added ~ BigDoors mod, this allows for a 3 wide double door
+- Config ~ Mod updates, including Reika's mods
+- Config ~ Minor change to auto-generated JAS files for the removal of Dungeon Mobs

 -- Version 5.3.2
 - Removed dungeon mobs due to balance issues